-Spending The Holidays Without Your Family: Holiday Mental Health Considerations
+Spending The Holidays Without Your Family: Protecting Mental Health

 Medically reviewed by Andrea Brant, LMHC

-Popular culture often depicts The holiday season with images and videos of family gatherings, laughter, and a similar sense of holiday cheer.
-However, spending the holidays without family may be a different experience for some.
+Popular culture often depicts the holiday season with images and videos of family gatherings, laughter, and a similar sense of holiday cheer.
+However, spending the winter holidays without family may be a different experience for some, even when it might be a healthy decision not to attend a holiday gathering with parents or adult children.
 Confronted with societal expectations and loneliness, these individuals may find navigating the festive season difficult.

 One might spend the holidays away from their loved ones for various reasons.
-Circumstances like geographic distance, work commitments, or difficult family relationships may contribute to this decision.
+Circumstances like geographic distance, work commitments, or difficult family relationships may contribute to this decision about holiday plans for Thanksgiving or Christmas Day.
 In some cases, people may choose to be alone on the holidays for their health and well-being.
-Regardless of the reason, it's okay to spend time during the holidays differently than how you might see them portrayed in the media.
+Regardless of the reason, it can help to remind yourself that it's okay to spend time during the holidays differently than how you might see them portrayed in the media or than how you did as a child.

 The risks of isolation